slopezpereyra/slopezpereyra.github.io/_posts/2024-07-08-RanGraphGen.md

 $$

 Generating a $K_n$ is $O(n^2)$.
 The $\textbf{while}$ selects a random vertex from $V_c$ and attempts to erase one of its edges.
-There is only one case one an edge is not removed; namely, when the sampled edge is a bridge.
+There is only one case in which an edge is not removed; namely, when the sampled edge is a bridge.
 This happens at most once per bridge.
 There are at most $n - 1$ bridges in a graph.
 $\therefore$ There are $O(n)$ iterations which do not remove an edge.

 The remaining iterations will remove an edge and there will be exactly